 There are also a ton of free roaming characters onboard a Disney Cruise, so just keep your eyes peeled!
 We’ve had some of the most fun character interactions with free roaming characters.

 Disney Cruise line has a pretty cool meet and greet called the Princess Gathering.
 On our cruise, we got to meet Cinderella, Ariel, Tiana and Belle all in one location.
 And we also got to meet Anna and Elsa in Animator’s Palate (coolest restaurant EVER) for the Frozen Gathering.
 But you need to make sure you get tickets.
 These are FREE and can be booked ahead of time through your Disney Cruise Line Itinerary.
+Booking opens up at 12am EST, and tickets often go fast.
 If you decide at the last minute that you want to meet them, you can always check with Guest Services to see if there are any available.
-There is a cast member in charge of just checking your tickets.
-So make sure you get them.
+There is a cast member in charge of just checking your Disney Cruise Line Navigator, so be ready to show that when entering the Gathering.

 Packing Tips for you Disney Cruise